Vor Hell Dimension – The Hub – H-Hour

 “There has been a fortuitous development,” Creed rumbled.
 “This way.”

-Brighid waved a fiery hand over a strange circle inscribed on the floor and stood back as it began to peel open, the rock seeming to liquefy and flow into itself, opening a steeply-descending passageway.
+Brighid waved a fiery hand over a strange circle inscribed on the floor and stood back as it began to peel open.
+The rock seemed to liquefy and flow into itself, opening a steeply-descending passageway.
 The moment it was wide enough, Creed started down, followed by the others.

 Vor Hell Dimension – Spire Prisoner Chamber – Same Time